 Another thing to keep in mind is that all those electronics need batteries.
 Research settings for all your devices to prolong battery life.
 Try to bring one small power bank to charge all your electronics rather than stand-alone batteries for each device.

 Make sure you understand how much power each of your devices needs to fully recharge and pack an appropriately sized power bank.
 It’s easy to pack a huge one that you don’t need!
 Most backpackers shouldn’t need anything larger than 10,000 mAh.
-In general, solar panels are heavier than small power banks and aren’t worth their weight unless you are on a longer trip.
+In general, solar panels are heavier than small power banks and aren’t worth their weight unless you are on a longer trip in a sunny climate.

 I have an Anker power bank, but I’ve great things about the Nitecore ones – they are made with a carbon fibre shell that is designed to be super lightweight.